 LD: To start, I’ll say that anxiety is an everyday human function, and we see it in the very early days of a child’s life.
 Even babies become anxious when separated from parents, which is normal.
 Anxiety in and of itself is a healthy, protective aspect of human life.
 We want to help our children recognize it as such—we don’t want to react as though something is broken if they’re feeling that way.

-Anxiety disorders in children TP: How do we know, then, if they’re tipping into the unhealthy side of the anxiety spectrum?
+TP: How do we know, then, if they’re tipping into the unhealthy side of the anxiety spectrum?

 LD: We should worry if and when the anxiety stops making sense—if it crops up all the time, or over minor concerns.
 We don’t want to see young people having panic attacks over birthday parties.
 We also worry if there’s interference with normal development—in social or intellectual skills, or self-care, for example.
 If a girl becomes so anxious that she refuses to speak to people or won’t try anything new, that’s not good.